 - Join CJL’s Adopt-A-Shoreline Program

 - Notify CJL of trash trouble spots

 - Add links to CJL at your boating club website

 HIghlights of boater participation thus far

-The role of boaters as volunteers is vividly portrayed in NBC17-News coverage of our recent NC Big Sweep Cleanup.
-Of the more than 1,000 volunteers who have participated in all CJL cleanup events, about 200 have brought their own boats to take volunteers to cleanup sites in coves along the Haw River Arm and to return trash to boat ramps for off-loading.
+Our two annual public cleanup events in October and March each attract about boaters who take volunteers to cleanup sites and return trash to boat ramps for off-loading.
+Several different local kayak and canoe clubs have participated, paddling to a shoreline section, getting out of their kayaks, picking up trash and leaving bags for later retrieval.
 The Piedmont Section of the U.S. Coast Guard Auxiliary has provided on-water logistical support as well as boaters.
-Cross Winds Marina donated operators and several pontoon boats to transport GlaxoSmithKline volunteers during their community public service day.
+Cross Winds Boating Center has donated operators and several pontoon boats to transport GlaxoSmithKline volunteers during their community public service day.
 The BassPack of NCSU has also participated in our annual NC Big Sweep cleanup.
-The Triangle Fly Fishers have sponsored numerous cleanups.
+The Triangle Fly Fishers have sponsored cleanups.